python-libraries/pyquering/README.md

 # pyquery

-it is useful for creating queries and to convert it to any syntax
+It is useful for creating queries and to convert it to any syntax

 # Creating queries